ZeroTwoData/Data-Engineering-On-AWS/README.md

 ## How Does The DS Blueprint Work

 A DS Blueprint will always consist of five phases:
-* Connect: Databases, Datawarehouses, Web Apps, API's, or other sources that hold the data, are connected  data engineers can easily connect to these sources to ingest it for their pipelines
+* <u>Connect</u>: Databases, Datawarehouses, Web Apps, API's, or other sources that hold the data, are connected  data engineers can easily connect to these sources to ingest it for their pipelines
-* Buffer: a temporary holding area for data while it's waiting to be transferred to another location; developed in order to prevent data congestion from an incoming to an outgoing port of transfer
+* <u>Buffer</u>: a temporary holding area for data while it's waiting to be transferred to another location; developed in order to prevent data congestion from an incoming to an outgoing port of transfer
-* Processing: collecting raw data and translating it into usable information; batch processing & real-time processing are two core processing methods
+* <u>Processing</u>: collecting raw data and translating it into usable information; batch processing & real-time processing are two core processing methods
-* Store: the location (database, datawarehouse, etc.) where the raw data will be held and the location of where the processed data will be held
+* <u>Store</u>: the location (database, datawarehouse, etc.) where the raw data will be held and the location of where the processed data will be held
-* Visualize: the representation of data through use of common graphics, such as charts, plots, infographics, and even animations
+* <u>Visualize: the representation of data through use of common graphics, such as charts, plots, infographics, and even animations

 # Contents